Sam | Edited by Johanna

 What if I'm self-employed?

-If you're getting income from self-employment you need to report your earnings every month when you get universal credit.
-You'll be sent a 'Statement of Earnings' form which you should use to record any income received and expenses paid during your 'assessment period' (your Statement of Earnings form will tell you when this starts and ends).
+If you're getting income from self-employment you need to report your earnings every month.
+You'll be sent a 'Statement of Earnings' form which you should use to record any income received and expenses paid, including pension contributions, during your 'assessment period' (your Statement of Earnings form will tell you when this starts and ends).

 If you don't attend this interview, you won't be eligible for universal credit.